 6. Coral reefs are eye-catching for a reason

-Coral reefs are bursting with fantastic colors.
+Coral reefs are bursting with fantastic colours.
 That’s thanks to the algae that live within.
 They help to provide crucial food to coral.

 7. The water around coral reefs is lovely